title ix

 Title IX Complaint Procedures

-At the conclusion of the investigation, the Title IX Coordinator and Deputy Coordinator for Students will turn over the investigation report to a Decision-Maker.
+At the conclusion of the investigation, the Title IX Coordinator and Deputy Coordinator for Students will assemble a three-person Hearing Panel and appoint a Hearing Officer.

-Both parties have the right to an administrative appeal after the outcome of the administrative process.
-The appeal must be submitted in writing within five (5) business days to the Title IX Coordinator and must specifically state the rationale and evidence in support for granting an appeal.
+Both parties have the right to an administrative appeal after the outcome of the hearing is announced.
+The appeal must be submitted in writing within ten (10) business days to the Title IX Coordinators and must specifically state the rationale and evidence in support for granting an appeal.

 Title IX Support Services